intel-analytics/ipex-llm/python/llm/README.md

    llm-chat -m "/path/to/output/model.bin" -x llama
    ```

-### `bigdl-llm` API Doc
+### `ipex-llm` API Doc
-See the inital `bigdl-llm` API Doc [here](https://bigdl.readthedocs.io/en/latest/doc/PythonAPI/LLM/index.html).
+See the inital `ipex-llm` API Doc [here](https://ipex-llm.readthedocs.io/en/latest/doc/PythonAPI/LLM/index.html).

-[^1]: Performance varies by use, configuration and other factors. `bigdl-llm` may not optimize to the same degree for non-Intel products.
+[^1]: Performance varies by use, configuration and other factors. `ipex-llm` may not optimize to the same degree for non-Intel products.
 Learn more at www.Intel.com/PerformanceIndex.

-### `bigdl-llm` Dependency
+### `ipex-llm` Dependency
-The native code/lib in `bigdl-llm` has been built using the following tools.
+The native code/lib in `ipex-llm` has been built using the following tools.
-Note that lower  `LIBC` version on your Linux system may be incompatible with `bigdl-llm`.
+Note that lower  `LIBC` version on your Linux system may be incompatible with `ipex-llm`.

 | Model family | Platform | Compiler           | GLIBC |
 | ------------ | -------- | ------------------ | ----- |